UMWEDU/umw-careercenter-sync/_pages/professional-leadership-development.md

 </span></strong></h4>
 Have your resume critiqued by someone in the Center for Career and Professional Development.

-Schedule an appointment in Handshake at https://umw.joinhandshake.com
+Schedule an appointment in Handshake at <a href="https://umw.joinhandshake.com">https://umw.joinhandshake.com</a>
 <p style="margin: 0in;margin-bottom: .0001pt">Center for Career and Professional Development</p>
 <p style="margin: 0in;margin-bottom: .0001pt">2nd Floor, University Center</p>
 <p style="margin: 0in;margin-bottom: .0001pt">ccpd@umw.edu</p>